electricimp/imp-central-impt/README.md

 ## Entity Information

 The most of command groups contain `info` command which displays information about the specified entity.
-Some of that commands have `--full` option.
+Some of that commands have `--full` option (`-u` option alias).
 When it is specified, the command displays additional details about the related entities.
 For example, `impt product info --full` command displays the full structure of the Product: Details about every Device Group that belongs to the Product, about Devices assigned to the Device Groups and other.

 *Example*:
 **TODO** screenshot - impt product info --full, not a huge output